mattcone/markdown-guide/_tools/notion.md

     link: https://www.notion.so/help/keyboard-shortcuts
 ---

 [Notion](https://www.notion.so) is an innovative application that bills itself as an all-in-one knowledge management solution for individuals and teams.
 You could think of it as a note-taking app or a wiki, but those descriptions don't really do it justice.
-You really have to try it to get a sense of what it's capable of.
+You really have to try it to get a sense of what it's capable of - Notion does offer a free pricing tier for single users for this purpose.
 Some organizations use Notion for project management and task tracking, among other things.
-The application can even function as a database of sorts.
+The application also supports "databases": collections of documents with additional properties similar to YAML headers, but defined from the application GUI.

 Notion has desktop and mobile apps available, as well as a web-based interface.
 You create an account for yourself and your organization — the accounts are used to sync everything with Notion's servers.
+Documents are stored remotely, requiring an internet connection to access and update.
+Limited offline editing is available, but only for documents you have already opened recently.

 {% include image.html file="/assets/images/tools/notion.png" alt="Notion Markdown application" %}